buffer/thug/docs/source/build.rst

 **Python 3**

-**Thug 0.10.6 is the last version supporting Python 2.7**.
-More recent versions support just Python 3.6+.
+**Thug 0.10.6 is the last version supporting Python 2.7** **Thug 3.1 is the last version supporting Python 3.6**

+More recent versions support just Python 3.7+.
 If you are installing a recent Thug version (and you should really do that) you have to install STPyV8 (https://github.com/area1/stpyv8/).

 STPyV8 is a Python/C++ wrapper that allows interoperability between Python 3 and JavaScript running Google's V8 engine.
 STPyV8 is a fork of the original PyV8 project,